Menu

 1. If you do not vape or smoke, do not start.
 There is no health benefit to inhaling any substance into your lungs beyond air.

 2. If you smoke cigarettes, quitting entirely is the best option.
 FDA-approved cessation methods have the strongest evidence.
-If you cannot quit cold turkey, discuss all options with your doctor, including whether a temporary transition to e-cigarettes might be appropriate as part of a structured quit plan.
+If you cannot quit cold turkey, discuss all options with your doctor, including whether a temporary, structured transition to e-cigarettes might have a role in your quit plan.

 3. If you vape, work toward quitting.
 The long-term risks are unknown, the addiction is real, and the known short-term effects on your lungs and cardiovascular system are concerning.